Love and Psyche (David): Analysis

 Analyses of the painting typically focus on the realistic portrayal of Cupid, which deviates from the traditional treatment of the myth.
 François Gérard's Cupid and Psyche from 1798 is sometimes cited as a comparison.
 In Gérard's work, both characters are painted in an idealized way that emphasizes the purity of young love.
 Traditional depictions of the myth also usually did not implicate Cupid and portrayed him as largely innocent and beautiful.
-Art historians have also compared David's painting to François Édouard Picot's Amor and Psyche (1819), which depicts the same moment of Cupid leaving, but in an idealized manner.
+Art historians have also compared David's painting to François Édouard Picot's Amor and Psyche (1817), which depicts the same moment of Cupid leaving, but in an idealized manner.

 In David's version, Cupid appears to be sinister while Psyche is vulnerable, suggesting a slightly perverted relationship between the two.
 Cupid seems almost unhealthy; his complexion is muddied, and his expression and body language seem unloving, bordering on hostile, and his body is scrawny, a far cry from the idealized bodies typical of the time.
 Cupid's positioning and gaze break the separation between the subject and the viewer.
 He appears to step out of the painting into reality and his gaze is directed at the viewer.
 This creates, according to the art historian Dorothy Johnson, an uncomfortable sensation when looking at the painting as it “makes the viewers complicit in this power dynamic” between Cupid and Psyche.

-Psyche's pose has also been compared withTitian and Correggio's depictions of reclining goddesses.
+Psyche's pose has also been compared with Titian and Correggio's depictions of reclining goddesses.
 Her facial expression is innocent and beautiful.
 She is still asleep, emphasizing her vulnerability.
 The contrast between sweet Psyche and vulgar Cupid is important to the novelty that art historians have seen in the painting.